r3c/creep/README.md

   - Boolean option `follow` specifies whether symbolic links should be followed or ignored (default).

-The `modifiers` part allow you to define pre-processing operations that should be triggered on files before they're sent to remote locations (e.g. rename, compile, minify, obfuscate, etc.).
-Each modifier must define a regular expression in its `pattern` property used to select files it should affect, plus a set of processing actions that will be applied on matched files.
+The `modifiers` part defines actions to perform on files before they're sent to remote locations (e.g. rename, compile, minify, obfuscate, etc.).
+Each modifier must define a regular expression `pattern` property to select files it affects, and processing actions that will be applied on them.

-Here is an example of `modifiers` section in a definition configuration (remember backslashes must be escaped in JSON, hence the double `\\` used in regular expression patterns):
+Here is an example of `modifiers` section in a definition configuration.
+Remember backslashes must be escaped in JSON, hence the double `\\` used in regular expression patterns:

 	{
 		...